Gassing As a Means to Collect Nongame Wildlife

 - Doesn't gassing control rattlesnake populations?
 Won't we be overrun by rattlesnakes if gassing is banned?

-- There are no data to suggest that rattlesnakes will become overabundant in the absence of gassing.
+- There are no studies suggesting that rattlesnakes will become overabundant in the absence of this means of collection.

 - How will venom suppliers obtain sufficient quantities of venom for research and antivenin production if gassing is banned?

-- Most rattlesnake venom used in medical research is produced by laboratories that maintain captive colonies of rattlesnakes and do not rely on venom obtained from gassed snakes.
-Current supplies of captive produced, lab certified venom far exceed demand.
+- Most rattlesnake venom used in medical research and the production of antivenin is produced by laboratories that maintain captive colonies of rattlesnakes and do not rely on venom obtained from gassed snakes.

-- What is Texas Parks and Wildlife's position regarding public input on this proposal?
+- What is Texas Parks and Wildlife's position regarding public input on this issue?

-- The Department believes strongly in public review and input on important decisions, including nongame regulations.
+- TPWD believes strongly in public review and input on important decisions, including nongame regulations.

-- We are working hard to inform people about a potential prohibition, to listen and be responsive, to answer questions and provide information.
-We are contacting elected officials, nongame permit holders, and key stakeholder groups about the issue.
-Department staff met with stakeholders in early October and letters were sent to 40 stakeholders and other interested parties.
-Additional meetings are planned.
+- We are working hard to gather input about this issue, to listen and be responsive, to answer questions and provide information.
+We have contacted (and continue to correspond with) elected officials, nongame permit holders, and key stakeholder groups about the issue.
+Since 2010, TPWD staff has met with stakeholders, surveyed nongame permit holders, and continues to correspond with interested parties about this issue.